Octoham/ShowdownSharp/ReadMe.md

 ```sh
 dotnet build -c Release
 ```
-Then, simply add the .dll file as a dependency to any C# project
+Then, simply add the .nupkg file as a dependency to any C# project, adding as a .dll file does not work

 ### Usage
 Creating a client is simple.
 Here is an example for a fully functioning client that only takes 23 lines of code